GRIT Customer Support Center

 To be fully prepared for what your next adventure throws at you, read below for a list of useful tools.

 · Phillips screwdriver.
 The first tool in adjusting chain tensioning (see under How-To Videos below for Tensioning the Chains video).
 Tip size #3 is best.
 A 3” shank or longer will allow you to access the tension screws.
+View one option on Amazon, here.

 · Adjustable wrench.
 This is the second tool required for chain tensioning.
 (A 13mm wrench is best, but pliers can work, too).
+View one option on Amazon, here.

 · Bike pump.
 Always make sure your air is filled to the correct pressure.
 40 PSI is a safe number to remember for all three tires.
 Schrader valves (not Presta) come standard on the GRIT Freedom Chair (the same valve as automobile tires).
+View one option on Amazon, here.

 · Backup tube (or tubes).
 See more information below at "I have a flat tire!" on what tubes you’ll need.
 Tire levers can make tire removal and tube change even easier, and patches can help if you don’t have a tube.
+View one option on Amazon, here.

 · Electrical tape.
 If your levers are wrapped in tape (not lever sleeves) a strip of electrical tape will keep them from unraveling.
+View one option on Amazon, here.

 · Lubricants.
 These keep your chain and other parts moving extra smoothly.
 GRIT commonly uses “Tri-Flow” brand PTFE lubricant on the chain and seat back.
+View one option on Amazon, here.

 · Water/snacks.
 Using the GRIT Freedom Chair is a workout!
 Make sure you stay hydrated and energized.
 Some bike bags and water-bottle cages work well, too.